Loading...

 Residency

-Must be a legal resident of Kansas OR a resident of a bordering state who regularly carries on a business or profession in Kansas or is regularly employed in Kansas.
+Must be a Kansas resident or a resident of a bordering state with a regular place of employment or practice in Kansas.

 Citizenship